AxoIsAxo/alyrionmc/rules.md

 Discord + Minecraft

 ### Rule 12 ****
-You have to throw away any items you got from Project e except Building Blocks and Food.
+You have to throw away any items you got from Project e except Building Blocks and Food except any golden food.

 Minecraft